shiningsun/KlicStudio/docs/README_en.md

 Krillin AI is a one-stop solution designed for users and developers seeking high-quality video processing.
 It provides an end-to-end workflow, from video download to the final product, ensuring every frame of your content is extraordinary.

 ## Key Features and Functions:

-🎯 **One-click Start**: No complicated environment setup required.
-Krillin AI supports automatic dependency installation, allowing you to quickly get started and use it immediately.
+🎯 **One-Click Startup**: There is no need for complicated environment configuration.
+Krillin AI supports automatic installation of dependencies, allowing you to quickly get started and put it into use immediately.

-📥 **Video Acquisition**: Integrated with yt-dlp, directly download videos from YouTube and Bilibili links, simplifying the material collection process.
+📥 **Video Acquisition**: With yt-dlp integrated, it can directly download videos via YouTube and Bilibili links, simplifying the process of collecting materials.

-📜 **Subtitle Recognition**: Using the Whisper model for subtitle recognition, ensuring high-precision transcription.
+📜 **Subtitle Recognition**: Based on the Whisper model, it conducts subtitle recognition, enabling high-speed and high-quality transcription.

-🧠 **Intelligent Subtitle Segmentation and Alignment**: Utilizing self-developed algorithms to intelligently segment and align subtitles, preventing misalignment and loss of context.
+🧠 **Intelligent Subtitle Segmentation and Alignment**: Utilizing self-developed algorithms to perform intelligent segmentation and alignment of subtitles, avoiding misalignment and loss of context.

-🔄 **Custom Vocabulary Replacement**: Supports one-click vocabulary replacement [TODO], adaptable to specific domain language styles.
+🔄 **Custom Vocabulary Replacement**: It supports one-click replacement of vocabulary to adapt to the language style of specific fields.

-🌍 **Professional Translation**: Full-sentence translation engine, ensuring contextual consistency and semantic coherence.
+🌍 **Professional-Level Translation**: The sentence translation engine ensures the consistency of context and semantic coherence.

-🎙️ **Diverse Voiceover Options**: Supports mainstream TTS services such as Alibaba Cloud, Google Cloud [TODO], meeting the needs of various scenarios.
+🎙️ **Diverse Options for External Services**: It supports voice and large model services from mainstream providers (ongoing integration) such as OpenAI and Alibaba Cloud, meeting the needs in different scenarios.

----
-### Language Support
+## Language Support
 Input languages: 🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese supported (more languages being added)

-Translation languages: 56 languages supported, including English, Chinese, Russian, Spanish, French, etc. Also supports translation into Pinyin (more languages being added).
+Translation languages: 56 languages supported, including English, Chinese, Russian, Spanish, French, etc. Also supports translation into Pinyin.

----
 ## Showcase
 <table>
 <tr>